big-frog-518/SSD_Twitter/README.md

-# SSP_Twitter
+# SSD_Twitter
 our project
-please install node express ,cors, mongoose when you are first download
+please  npm install express ,cors, mongoose, jsonwebtoken when you are first download